-This easy recipe for toffee blondies is made with browned butter and chopped Skor bar (a toffee chocolate bar), and topped with flaky sea salt for a salty toffee cookie bar treat!
+This easy recipe for toffee cookie bars is made with browned butter and chopped Skor bar (a toffee chocolate bar), and topped with flaky sea salt for a salty toffee blondie bar treat!

-Blondies are made with the same basic ingredients as chocolate chip cookies, so butter, sugar (both granulated and brown), eggs, vanilla, flour, salt, and leavening agents (usually baking soda).
-Sometimes baking powder is also added to the mix of dry ingredients to open up the crumb of the cookie leading to a lighter texture.
-People who like cake-y cookies tend to favour recipes with baking powder.
+- leavening agents—both baking soda and baking powder are added to the mix of dry ingredients to open up the crumb of the cookie leading to a lighter texture.
+People who like cakey cookies tend to favour recipes with baking powder.

 People often look for a more gooey texture with blondies, especially when compared to the classic chewy chocolate chip cookies.
 To achieve that, recipes for blondies use less flour as compared to the eggs and butter in a classic cookie.